jamesmungall/sonification/README.md

 * A solar sonification pipeline that takes whole images of the sun and creates a small piece of music based on the pixel intensity data of the whole image.
 (Histogram creation tool and Suns_as_songs)

-[Project page on Space Apps| https://www.spaceappschallenge.org/2023/find-a-team/solar-sounds/?tab=details]
+Project page on Space Apps: [https://www.spaceappschallenge.org/2023/find-a-team/solar-sounds/?tab=details]